Can you get a Student Allowance?

-So it’s no surprise some students find it a real struggle to keep on top of basic living expenses such as rent, groceries and transport while studying.
+So it’s no surprise many students find it a real struggle to keep on top of basic living expenses such as rent, groceries and transport while studying.

 Sounds like a pretty sweet deal, right?
-However, not everyone qualifies for (or needs) a student allowance.
+However, not everyone qualifies for (or needs) a Student Allowance.

-Who gets a student allowance?
+Who gets a Student Allowance?

 - If you have children